antran1245/comments_filter/README.md

 ## Problems

-- Handling of all the comments.
+- Handling a large a database of comments.
-  - Keeping a database of all the processed comments by give each
+  - Keeping a database of all the processed comments by giving each comment object with boolean value of emoticon or not.
+- Getting a more accuracy result when process the comments.

 # Chat GPT
 ## Prompt with Examples